DSP-Alliance/voting-protocol/README.md

 This should return a proper true/false when determining if ``sender`` is a controlling address for ``minerId``

+Embedded in this function is some calls to precompiles for address lookups which are returning null bytes, even on valid Id's.

 ```C
 function voterPower(uint64 minerId, address voter) internal view returns (uint256 power)
 ```

-This function should return the miner's raw byte power or 10 if the minerId is 0
+This function should return the miner's raw byte power or 10 if the minerId is 0.

+Instead of proper byte power being returned the values returned are zero even for minerId's which have storage allocated to the network.